rohitralhan/RHOAI-NVIDIA-MIG-GPU/README.md

 Quick explanation of the custom configs defined in the config map file [custom-config.yaml](https://raw.githubusercontent.com/rohitralhan/RHOAI-NVIDIA-MIG-GPU/refs/heads/main/custom_config.yaml).
- - custom-config-n1: Assuming there is a single A30 GPU, this profile enables MIG and applies the MIG configuration specified under the `mig-devices` section to the first/only GPU (`device: [0]`) on the node
+ - **custom-config-n1**: Assuming there is a single A30 GPU, this profile enables MIG and applies the MIG configuration specified under the `mig-devices` section to the first/only GPU (`device: [0]`) on the node
- - custom-config-n2: Assuming there is a single A30 GPU, this profile disables MIG to the first/only GPU (`device: [0]`) on the node
+ - **custom-config-n2**: Assuming there is a single A30 GPU, this profile disables MIG to the first/only GPU (`device: [0]`) on the node
- - custom-config-n3: Assuming there are 8 A100 GPUs, this profile disables MIG on the GPUs  to 4 (`devices: [0,1,2,3]`) and enables MIG on the rest 4 GPUs with the mentioned MIG profiles under the `mig-devices` section.
+ - **custom-config-n3**: Assuming there are 8 A100 GPUs, this profile disables MIG on the first 4 GPUs (`devices: [0,1,2,3]`) and enables MIG on the rest 4 GPUs with the mentioned MIG profiles under the `mig-devices` section.

  This allows you to run mixed workloads efficiently on the same node—maximizing GPU utilization without overcommitting resources.
 ```